fonttools/fontbakery/README.md

     sh bin/fontbakery-check-collection.sh path-to-collection-directory

 This will create a folder called `check_results/`, then run Font Bakery `check-googlefonts` on every family from the collection.
-The output is individual per-family reports, both in json format, each saved in subdirectories that are the names of the license directories.
+The output is individual per-family reports, in json format, saved in subdirectories with the names of the license directories.

 ## Other auxiliary fontbakery scripts